blackb0x3/FirebotProxy/README.md

 Head over to the releases section on the right and take a look at the latest version of the proxy (recommended), or alternatively, dive into any of the older versions available.

-You'll want to grab both the API and BackgroundWorker archives for the OS you're currently using (Windows, Mac or Linux).
-Once downloaded, unpack them into a folder of your choosing and run the executables (the FirebotProxy.Api and FirebotProxy.BackgroundWorker).
+You'll want to grab the relevant archive file for OS you're currently using (Windows, Mac or Linux).
+Once downloaded, unpack the files into a folder of your choosing and run the executable.

 On startup, it will create a cache file in your home folder called `firebotproxy.db` which is used by the app to perform the various operations explained under the [Using the FirebotProxy](#using-the-firebotproxy) section.

 ## Uninstalling

-If you want to uninstall the proxy, delete the folders you created for the API and BackgroundWorker, and delete the `firebotproxy.db` file in your home folder.
+If you want to uninstall the proxy, delete the folder you created for the app, and delete the `firebotproxy.db` file in your home folder.
 That's it!

 ## Building from Source